SEX COACH CAITLIN V

 Right.

-so if you're if she's going down on you and you're letting her know that feels good i love when you do that you're making little moans and groans and you know saying her name or whatever it is like you're giving her positive reinforcement that lets her know that what she is doing is for your pleasure for the most part not true of all women, but most women want to please their partners, right?
+So, if you're, if she's going down on you and you're letting her know that feels good, I love when you do that.
+You're making little moans and groans and saying her name or whatever it is.

-Like they want their man to be pleased and satisfied.
+For the most part, not true of all women, but most women want to please their partners, right?
+Like, they want their man to be pleased and satisfied.
 That's one of the reasons that they're having sex.

 And so if he's not letting her know that what she's doing is pleasing him, it's not really giving her a lot of reason to keep going, right?
 Totally.
-And then I think there's this other piece of like,

-for me anyways, I think one of the reasons that I love giving head is because I love genitals.
-Like I just, I have, I'm in this career, like I think genitals are so cool.
+And then I think there's this other piece of like, for me anyways, I think one of the reasons that I love giving head is because I love genitals.
+Like I just, I live, I'm in this career.

-I've thought this for my whole life.
+Like I think genitals are so cool.
+I've felt this for my whole life.

-Like, it's very cool that our bodies can do this without any additional help, without any outside substance, without even a partner.
+Like it's very cool that our bodies can do this without any additional help, without any outside substance, without even a partner.
 We can do this by ourselves, right?

-And so, if you develop an appreciation and gratitude for this part of your body and you're like, it feels good for this part of my body to be stimulated.
+And so if you develop an appreciation and gratitude for this part of your body and you're like, it feels good for this part of my body to be stimulated.
 I like when someone does that to me.

 I can enjoy giving that to someone else.
 Like, again, these are all mindset shifts.